14 Aug 2019

 “If the painting is covered in glass, tape a large ‘X’ across the glass.
 This way, if the glass does crack or break during transit, the piece will still hold together and not shatter.
 Otherwise, shards of broken glass could pierce the precious canvas surface of your painting."

-Next, cover the framed painting in plastic wrap to protect the frame from scratches and scuffs.
+Next, cover the framed painting in bubble wrap to protect the frame from scratches and scuffs.
 Use 100 percent cotton gloves during this step to avoid getting fingerprints or oil from your hands on the art.

 When you have finished wrapping the painting in plastic, cut a few small slits in the back of the plastic so the art can breathe.